xlucn/xdg-xmenu/README.md

 # xdg-xmenu

+**Note:** A python version is being (or has been) worked on, which is a little bit faster.
+The shell version probably won't get feature updates anymore.

 `xdg-xmenu` is a small shell script to generate xdg desktop menu file for [xmenu](https://github.com/phillbush/xmenu), a simple x11 menu utility.

 This script is only a toy project and I have not tested it outside of my own machine, so bugs are expected and feel free to report them here.

 ## Requirement

+**Update:** Since Imlib2 1.8.0, svg images can be rendered directly, so the following caching can be skipped.
+Recent `xdg-xmenu` provides a `-S` option to use the svg paths, see usage below.

 The script will look for icons loosely according to [freedesktop specification](https://specifications.freedesktop.org).
 If the icons found are svg images, which is very possible, you will need any one of the following tools (sorted by priority) to convert svg images to pngs: